-The uniqueness of LIFE Nepal is engaging the communities i.e. support groups in the project cycle management i.e. need assessment, issues prioritization, planning, implementation, monitoring and evaluation.
-It believes that the interventions can only succeed when the key stakeholders are engaged in the program since very beginning.
-The involvement of the community support groups likewise SMC, PTA, VCPC, SCPC at different levels and more importantly local leaders meant that the project has become a community project.
-The involvement of the community has increased their vigilance in child protection.
+The uniqueness of LIFE Nepal is that we engage our local communities.
+We do this through support groups throughout the project management cycle including moments such as during need assessments, issue prioritization, planning, implementation, monitoring and evaluation.
+We believe that the interventions can only succeed when the key stakeholders are engaged in the program from the very beginning.
+The involvement of the community support groups like the SMC (School Management Committee), the PTA (Parent Teacher Association), child clubs at different levels and, more importantly, local leaders means that the project has become community owned.
+The involvement of the local community also increases their vigilance in child protection.

-LIFE has taken networking and partnership as the key approach for the success of the program.
-LIFE believed that the partnership with different like-minded actors having diverse skills and competencies complements the program.
-More importantly, program interventions require a whole range of skills and competencies.
-Therefore, LIFE increased the partnership with other significant players, mainly the district line agencies likewise education, health, child protection, administration, women and child development offices, district development committees, NGOs, police and law enforcement officers, the probation and social welfare officers, the parent’s/community members and a wide range of institutional partners at local and district levels.
+Networking and partnerships are the key approaches for the success of a program.
+We believe that partnerships with different like-minded actors who have diverse skills and competencies perfectly complements our programs.
+More importantly, program interventions require a vast range of skills and competencies.
+Therefore, we have increased our cooperation with other significant players, mainly the district line agencies such as the education, health, child protection, administration, women and child development offices, district development committees, NGOs, police and law enforcement officers, the probation and social welfare officers, the parent and community members, and a wide range of institutional partners at the local and district level.

-It is observed that there is a very less participation of targeted group people likewise women, Dalit, Janjati, Madheshi and Muslim both at RM./Municipality and district level planning and decision making processes.
-While the participation of children and people with disability seem negligible.
-They are sometimes participating for the formality only.
-Once they participated, their voices are not heard and plans are not prioritized and reflected in Rural Municipality and DCC level program plan and budget.
-35% of the targeted group RM/Municipality budget in reference to local bodies’ resource management and mobilization procedure is not even planned for them and utilized properly.
-Therefore, LIFE focuses on this area and ensures their active and meaningful participation in planning and decision-making process so that their voices and choices are reflected in RM and DCC level planning and targeted group’s budget should be properly mobilized and utilized.
+It has been found that there is very limited participation of marginalized groups such as women, Dalit, Janajati, Madheshi and Muslim in both the municipal and district level planning and decision-making processes.
+Additionally, the participation of children and people with disabilities is neglected.
+Participating may rarely be carried out, but this is for the formalities only.
+Once they have participated, their voices are not heard, and plans are not prioritized and reflected in Rural Municipality and DCC (District Coordination Committee) level program planning and budgeting.
+35% of the municipality budget related to local bodies’ resource management and mobilization meant for them is not planned or utilized properly.
+Therefore, we focus on this area and ensure their active and meaningful participation in the planning and decision-making processes so that their voices and choices are reflected in RM and DCC level planning.
+We also ensure that the targeted groups budget is properly mobilized and utilized.